henningninneh/site/content/publication/policy-making/index.md

 authors:
   - Henning Deters
 publication: "In Andrew Jordan and Viviane Gravey (Eds.)
 Environmental Policy in the EU.
 Actors, Institutions and Processes.
 Fourth Edition.
-London:
+London: Routledge"
-  Routledge."
 abstract: |-